 P-Pelvic Floor Physiotherapy: This is aimed at strengthening the muscles of the pelvic region as they play an important role in evacuation of stools.
 Many a time, especially in females, the weakened pelvic floor muscles are the major cause of the constipation.
 The exercises are taught by a Physiotherapist.

 A-Ayurvedic therapy:This includes Basti which is an Ayurvedic oil enema therapy.
 It is one of the components of the highly revered Panchakarma therapy of Ayurveda.
 It helps in relaxing the rectal muscles and anal sphincter.

 Biofeedback is basically done to regain control over the rectal muscles.
 As discussed earlier, in chronic constipation, especially in Obstructed Defecation Syndrome, impaired rectal muscle function is an important causative factor leading to difficulty in expulsion of stools.
 In this non-invasive treatment, a probe is inserted into the rectum and the muscle activity is monitored on a computer screen.
 A physiotherapist will then guide you and train you to improve your defecation effort.

 STARR ( Stapled Trans Anal Rectal Resection ) Surgery was invented by world-renowned colorectal surgeon, Dr Antonio Longo.
-Dr Porwal was fortunate to get an opportunity to learn the technique from Dr Longo himself, and currently, Dr Porwal performs the maximum number of STARR surgeries per month in India.
-He was the first to perform it in Maharashtra, and with efforts to spread awareness, he has managed to cure hundreds of patients of Chronic Constipation, some having suffered from it for decades.
+Dr Porwal was fortunate to get an opportunity to learn the technique from Dr Longo himself, and currently, the maximum number of STARR surgeries are performed at Healing Hands Clinic per month in India.
+It was firstly performed in Maharashtra.
+We have cured hundreds of patients of Chronic Constipation; some having suffered from it for decades.